 The City of Wood Village is committed to providing assistance to our citizens during this heightened time of need.
 We have initiated an Emergency Utility Assistance Program designed to alleviate financial hardship to our residents caused by COVID-19.
-The Emergency Utility Assistance form can be accessed here.
-If you are unable to complete the form online, please call City Hall at 503-667-6211 to set up an appointment to come in and complete an application.
+Access the Emergency Utility Assistance form.
+If you are unable to complete the form online, please call City Hall at (503) 667-6211 to set up an appointment to come in and complete an application.

 There are limited funds available for this program.
 Please utilize specific assistance programs with your utility provider first, if possible.
 Links to these assistance programs can be found below:

 TriMet will be reducing services on MAX, WES, and most bus lines starting on April 5th.
 These changes are temporary as TriMet adapts their service to match the reduced need for transit due to COVID-19.
 Click here to see how your line will be affected.

 Multnomah County is seeking to hire temporary employees to work in a range of shelters and motel settings over the coming weeks.
 Click here for more information.

 March 30, 2020

 The Multnomah County Department of Emergency Management's data dashboard went live today.
 This includes a count of COVID-19 cases by region and by week.